Free shipping on orders over €75 within the EU.

 What personal information do we collect and hold?

-We collect and hold personal information you may have provided to us to ensure that we can provide you with the relevant product or service to the standard required.
+We collect and hold personal information you have provided to us to ensure that we can provide you with the relevant product or service to the standard required, or engage with you for business purposes.
 We may also collect details of the products or services you have purchased or received from Starpharma or which you have enquired about, together with any additional information necessary to deliver those products or services and to respond to your enquiries and comply with our regulatory requirements.
-If you’re seeking a role with Starpharma we may collect and retain information related to your prior employment.
+If you apply for a role with Starpharma we may collect and retain information related to your prior employment and activities.

 We may also collect some information that is not personal information because it does not identify you or anyone else.
-For example, we may collect anonymous answers or aggregated information about website usage or aggregated data from participants in our clinical trials.
+For example, we may collect anonymous answers to questionnaires, aggregated information about website usage or aggregated data from participants in our clinical trials or from surveys that we conduct for product and/or service development.

 How do we collect your personal information?